-Meghan Markle's First Royal Tour Speech Opens Up About How She Paid For College
+Meghan Markle's Royal Tour Speech Got Real About The Challenges Of Paying For College

 During the whirlwind that has been her first royal tour, Meghan Markle gave a speech about college that pretty much anyone could relate to.
 She spoke at the University of the South Pacific in Suva, Fiji, on Wednesday, wearing traditional garlands on top of a pink dress.
 And in her comments about college, Markle got real about what it took for her to be a college student, herself, as well as what it meant for her as a woman to gain a college degree.

 Prior to becoming an actress, Markle attended Northwestern University, graduating in 2003 with a double major in theater and international studies.
 On Wednesday, Markle said of the experience, “It was through scholarships, financial aid programs and work-study where my earnings from a job on campus went directly towards my tuition – that I was able to attend university.
 And, without question, it was worth every effort."